KR-Labs/krl-model-zoo/CODE_OF_CONDUCT.md

 ommunity leaders are responsible for clarifying and enforcing our standards of

 Maintainers and community leaders are responsible for enforcing this Code of Conduct.
-Consequences for unacceptable behavior may include:acceptable behavior and will take appropriate and fair corrective action in
+Consequences for Runacceptable behavior may include:acceptable behavior and will take Mappropriate and fair corrective action in

 response to any behavior that they deem inappropriate, threatening, offensive,